data-doge/blue-ridge-labs-fellowship-code-sample/recent-activity-service.md

+*walkthrough: how customized email notifications are delivered to cobudget users - part 3a / 5*

 ### `RecentActivityService`

 checks to see what types of events a user is subscribed to, and prepares an `activity` `Hash` for each of the `user`s groups